realmaster42/EverybodyEditsProtocol/README.md

 Occurs when you are given a magic brick package.

 `[0] String` Package
-> The identifier of the magic brick package.
+> The id of the magic brick package.

 ### <a id="rm-givemagicsmiley">"givemagicsmiley"</a>
 Occurs when you are given magic smiley.

 `[0] String` Smiley
-> The identifier of the magic smiley.
+> The id of the magic smiley.

 ### <a id="rm-god">"god"</a>
 Occurs when a player toggles god mode.

 `[0] Integer` Player Id
-> The player's identifier.
+> The player's id.

 `[1] Boolean` Is In God Mode
 > Value indicating whether this player is now in god mode.